carlorizzante/systematic-program-design-final-problems/README.md

 ## 05. Trees
 Working with Binary Search Trees.
 A proper BST data definition following the SPD method, and a set of functions to work with Binary Search Trees like "insert", "lookup", and "balance-factor".

+## 06. Mutual Reference
+Working with data with self and mutual reference.